-Topic / variable Problem Where to get more information Current wages and salaries There are some respondents who reported having current wages and salaries but who: Watson and Wooden (2002a, pp.15-16) did not report having a job (13 respondents in wave 1). were recorded as an employer (414 respondents in wave 1).
-There were also some respondents who did not report having current wages and salaries but who: were recorded as an employee of their own business (126 respondents in wave 1). were recorded as an employee (16 respondents in wave 1).
+Current wages and salaries

+There are some respondents who reported having current wages and salaries but who:

+Watson and Wooden (2002a, pp.5-16)

+- did not report having a job (13 respondents in wave 1). - were recorded as an employer (414 respondents in wave 1).

+There were also some respondents who did not report having current wages and salaries but who:

+- were recorded as an employee of their own business (126 respondents in wave 1). - were recorded as an employee (16 respondents in wave 1).

 There may be some circumstances that can explain these apparent discrepancies (for example, a spouse who have income from the family business but who do not actually work in the business).

-Trade union membership 'Employee associations' were included in the question about trade union membership, resulting in a high rate of positive answers for managers and professionals.
+Trade union membership

+'Employee associations' were included in the question about trade union membership, resulting in a high rate of positive answers for managers and professionals.
 This does not match the ABS definition of trade union membership (though this was stated to be the case in our documentation for Release 1-6).

+Wooden (2009a)

-Wooden (2009a) Changes to the questionnaire are proposed for wave 9.
-Employment and education calendar In wave 1, we tried to separate jobs out based on whether they were full or part time and asked the interviewers to record job numbers so we can identify jobs changing between part-time and full-time.
+Employment and education calendar

+In wave 1, we tried to separate jobs out based on whether they were full or part time and asked the interviewers to record job numbers so we can identify jobs changing between part-time and full-time.
 However, this was not completed by the interviewers very often and was (mistakenly) not entered by the processing team.

+Watson and Wooden (2002a, p16)

+Last modified: 15/8/10

-Watson and Wooden (2002a, p16) Interviewers also did not have sufficient instruction on how to treat breaks in employment (such as long-term leave or infrequent hours).
+Interviewers also did not have sufficient instruction on how to treat breaks in employment (such as long-term leave or infrequent hours).

 The design of the calendar was modified between wave 1 and 2.
-Marital status The HF and PQ in wave 1 asked whether respondents were 'legally' married with the intent of asking about a a 'registered' marriage.
-We suspect some defacto couples reported they were 'legally' married because they have certain legal rights under the Australian legal system.
-Watson and Wooden (2002a, p16) From wave 1, we have revised the questions to talk about 'registered' marriages.
-As a result, there may be inconsistencies between wave 1 and later waves.